 We’re becoming pros at turning off social media, getting great sleep, working less, and living more.

 We’re making being rested cool.
-So that when people ask how you’re doing, you can say, “Sit down.
-Let’s talk about it for a minute, because I have time for you, my friend.”
+So when people ask how you’re doing, you can say, “Sit down.
+Let’s talk about it for a minute because I have time for you, my friend.”
 At a minimum, you should be able to answer, “Rested, and how are you?”